pbklink/motif-core/etc/motif-core.api.md

 // @public (undocumented)
 export class MarketClassificationIdMyxLitIvemAttributeCorrectnessTableValue extends EnumCorrectnessTableValue {
     constructor();
 }

+// Warning: (ae-missing-release-tag) "MarketFieldOverlapsScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "MarketFieldOverlapsScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface MarketFieldOverlapsScanCondition extends OverlapsFieldScanCondition {
+    // (undocumented)
+    readonly typeId: ScanCondition.TypeId.MarketFieldOverlaps;
+    // (undocumented)
+    readonly values: MarketId[];
+}

+// @public (undocumented)
+export namespace MarketFieldOverlapsScanCondition {
+    // (undocumented)
+    export function isEqual(left: MarketFieldOverlapsScanCondition, right: MarketFieldOverlapsScanCondition): boolean;
+}

 // Warning: (ae-missing-release-tag) "MarketId" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)